Michael-F-Ellis/tbon/README.md

   * Relative tempo represents a fraction (or multiple) of the most recent absolute tempo.
   * `T=100 a b t=0.9 c d | t=1.0 e f g a |` means "Play the first two notes at 100 bpm, the next two at 90 bpm and the remainder at 100 bpm.
   * Relative tempi are multiplied by the current absolute tempo and the result is rounded to the nearest integer.
+  * __Important:__ Tbon tempos specify the duration of a quarter note.
+It would have been more musically correct to have the tempo refer to the most recent beat note value.
+It's a choice I agonized over but in the end decided that being consistent with the MIDI file standard was more important.
+The practical significance is that if you use something other than `B=4` as your beat note,  you need to scale the tempo accordingly.
+Thus `B=2 T=120` will give you 60 half-notes per minute `B=4.
+T=120` will give 80 dotted-quarter notes per minute.

 #### Key Signatures
   * All common major and minor key signatures are recognized.
 Use lower case for minor, upper for major.